 Ontology Learning from Text is the task of automatically extracting and generating the components of an ontology from textual data [17].
 An early approach [12], utilizes lexico-syntactic patterns for ontology learning, enabling the automated extraction of hierarchical relationships from large text collections and enhancing existing lexical databases like WordNet.
-[2] used corpus analysis for ontology construction, by extracting relevant concepts and relationships from the linguistic and domain-specific terminology in text corpora.
-[17] elaborate on integrating Natural Language Processing (NLP) and Semantic Web applications in ontology learning.
-They utilize NLP techniques to extract concept hierarchies and relationships from unstructured web content to automate the creation of semantic web annotations.
-[6] propose Text2Onto framework for data-driven ontology learning, utilizes probabilistic algorithms, association rule mining, and clustering techniques for extracting concepts, relationships, and categorizing entities within ontologies from textual data.
-These works inspire our use of an established ontology development framework to guide LLMs, by demonstrating the effectiveness of structured rule-based methods and NLP methods in extracting and organizing knowledge from text.
+[2] uses corpus analysis for ontology construction, extracting relevant concepts and relationships from the linguistic and domain-specific terminology in text corpora.
+[17] elaborates on integrating Natural Language Processing (NLP) and Semantic Web applications in ontology learning, utilizing NLP techniques to extract concept hierarchies and relationships from unstructured web content to automate the creation of semantic web annotations.
+[6] proposes Text2Onto framework for data-driven ontology learning, utilizes probabilistic algorithms, association rule mining, and clustering techniques for extracting concepts, relationships, and categorizing entities within ontologies from textual data.
+These works inspire our use of an established ontology development framework to guide LLMs, demonstrating the effectiveness of structured rule-based methods and NLP methods in extracting and organizing knowledge from text.

 LLMs for Conceptual Modelling, The fusion of LLMs with conceptual modeling practices represents a novel approach to understanding and organizing knowledge.
-Early experiments like the LAMA benchmark [25] evaluate LMs3 understanding of factual and commonsense knowledge through 'cloze' prompts, where the model's task is to accurately complete sentences missing words that represent subject-relation-object triples.
+Early experiments like the LAMA benchmark [24] evaluate LMs3 understanding of factual and commonsense knowledge through 'cloze' prompts, where the model's task is to accurately complete sentences missing words that represent subject-relation-object triples.
 This showcases LMs' ability to interpret and utilize structured knowledge required for conceptual modeling.
-Further experiments use ChatGPT for generating entity-relationship diagrams, to illustrate LLMs' capability to directly translate natural language descriptions into structured conceptual models, leveraging structured prompts and a zero-shot learning approach [7].
-[33] use LLMs to visualize data interconnections by introducing GraphGPT, they prompt LLMs to transform textual information into the corresponding knowledge graphs.
-Another approach for knowledge graph generation is proposed by [4], where LLMs are prompted in a bottom-up approach to initially create an element hierarchy and subsequently identify possible relationships between elements.
-These works are relevant input to our work as they demonstrate LLMs' capability to interpret and structure domain-specific knowledge into conceptual models.
+Further experiments use ChatGPT for generating entity-relationship diagrams to illustrate LLMs' capability to translate natural language descriptions into structured conceptual models, leveraging structured prompts and a zero-shot learning approach [7].
+[32] uses LLMs to visualize data interconnections by introducing GraphGPT, prompting LLMs to transform textual information into the corresponding knowledge graphs (KGs).
+[4] proposes a method for KG generation where LLMs are prompted in a bottom-up approach to create an element hierarchy and subsequently identify possible relationships between elements.
+These works are relevant to our work, demonstrating LLMs' capability to interpret and structure domain-specific knowledge into conceptual models.

-NeOn Methodology for Ontology Development [32,11] is designed to facilitate ontology development through a comprehensive, scenario-based framework.
+NeOn Methodology for Ontology Development [31,11] is designed to facilitate ontology development through a comprehensive, scenario-based framework.
 It enables flexibility with alternative development paths and delivers a structured approach through detailed guidelines for processes and activities associated with ontology development.
-Contrasted with Agile methodologies like the eXtreme Design (XD) [27], NeOn emphasizes detailed planning over Agile's rapid, minimal design approach [31].
+Contrasted with Agile methodologies like the eXtreme Design (XD) [26], NeOn emphasizes detailed planning over Agile's rapid, minimal design approach [30].
 This makes NeOn well-suited for projects that require deep conceptualization and systematic methodology, especially in collaborative and iterative ontology development.
-NeOn offers a generic framework that aligns with software engineering principles for a broad array of ontology development projects, this sets NeOn apart from more specialized methodologies such as SAMOD [24] and RapidOWL [1].
+NeOn offers a generic framework that aligns with software engineering principles for a broad array of ontology development projects, this sets NeOn apart from more specialized methodologies such as SAMOD [23] and RapidOWL [1].